JonathanSomer/covid-19-multi-state-model/README.md

 Each notebook has a corresponding pre-rendered html file with the same name as the `*.Rmd` file.
 [Reviewing the html files](https://jonathansomer.github.io/covid-19-multi-state-model/) is the fastest way to review the examples and decide if they are useful for your setting.

+A Python implementation by Hagai Rossman, Ayya Keshet and Malka Gorfine is also available at: https://hrossman.github.io/pymsm/

 ## 1. Introducing The Model

 ### [first_example.Rmd](./first_example.Rmd)